Angela-Cao/S2S-AI-Powered-Translation-Between-Sign-and-Spoken-Languages/README.md

 ## Data preprocessing
-- Files in ```data_processing``` folder are a collection of tools developed to understand, clean, and process this project's data.
+- Files in the ```data_processing``` folder are a collection of tools developed to understand, clean, and process this project's data.
 The most important ones are explained below.

 ### ASLLRP
 - ```preprocess_asllrp_data_new.py``` new preprocessing the ASLLRP 518 video clips using mp4 --> csv --> png.
 The png files were generated for each frame from the video.